dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /23 stack Reply /Brady Motion Reply.md

 ---

-## VI.
+## VII.
 CCP §170.6 STRIPS THE COURT OF JURISDICTION

 On March 28, 2025, Defendant filed a **timely motion to disqualify Judge Bork** under **Code of Civil Procedure § 170.6**.